T

 landmark

-The world's largest Buddhist temple, a UNESCO World Heritage site, featuring intricate reliefs and stunning architecture.
-Witness the sunrise from a nearby viewpoint for an unforgettable experience.
+The world's largest Buddhist temple, a UNESCO World Heritage site, is an awe-inspiring monument featuring intricate reliefs and numerous stupas.
+Witnessing sunrise here is a magical experience.

-• Book tickets in advance, especially for sunrise tours.
+• Book tickets online in advance, especially for sunrise tours.

 2. Midday